arc42/docs.arc42.org-site/_pages/section-4.md

 | _&lt;Q-goal 2>_ | _&lt;Text>_ | _&lt;Text>_ |_&lt;Link>_ |

 <!-- collect all samples that are releated to this section of arc42 -->
-{% include sample.md category="solution-strategy" %}
+{% include sample.md category="solutionstrategy" %}

 </div>